Property Guides

 Condominiums have fewer restrictions than HDB.
 You’ll need to transfer the property through probate or administration, then lodge the transfer with SLA, incurring $200 to $1,000 in fees.
 There is no MOP for condos, but check the en-bloc status or MCST rules.
 If there are multiple recipients of the property, partition with the court if there’s a disgreement, and this will cost a minimum of $5,000.

-Foreign heirs might also face Additional Buyer Stamp Duty (ABSD) of up to 60% if retaining the property, but selling avoids this.
-Sellers Stamp Duty (SSD) applies if the property is sold within 4 years from the date of the deceased’s purchase.
-Rates are based on the holding period, and are currently at 16% year 1, 12% year 2, 8% year 3, and 4% year 4.
-The market segments (CCR/RCR/OCR) will also affect pricing, with CCR luxury units having more volatility than the more stable OCR mass market. `
+Foreign heirs might also face Additional Buyer’s Stamp Duty (ABSD) of 60% if they buy a Singapore residential property, though inheriting alone does not trigger it.
+Seller’s Stamp Duty (SSD) applies if the property is sold within four years of the date it was purchased, and for an inherited home that purchase date is generally the deceased’s.
+For properties bought on or after 4 July 2025, the rates by holding period are 16% in year one, 12% in year two, 8% in year three, and 4% in year four, after which SSD is zero.
+So if the deceased had owned the home for more than four years, SSD usually will not apply.
+The market segments (CCR/RCR/OCR) will also affect pricing, with CCR luxury units having more volatility than the more stable OCR mass market.

 Landed Property-Specific Rules